open-cogsci/osdoc/content/pages/manual/python/about.md

 figure:
  id: FigLoopTable
  source: loop-table.png
- caption: Using Python script to define variables in a `loop` table.
+ caption: Using Python script to define variables in a LOOP table.
 --%

 ### Python in text strings

 You can embed Python statements in text strings using the `[=...]` syntax.
-For example, you could the following text to a `sketchpad`:
+For example, you could the following text to a SKETCHPAD:

     The resolution is [=var.width] x [=var.height] px